buckutt/Beta-Server/SPECS.md

     used (req.user.rights) as used rights are filtred (based on pin/password and right expiration)
     - Do not use failedAuth => use haproxy/nginx/iptables to do that -> Finally, there should not be any right revocation (seller should keep his rights until disconnect)
+* Offline :
+    Store on the card the amount and reloads ids.
+Then when the card is used on an online device, lists the internet reloads removes the one on the card, and rewrite the card to take in the new reloads.
+Unique ids and not amounts